Contents - Click a link to skip to the section you want to read

 Cut back on oil

 Who’s chopped up a load of veggies, smothered them in oil and put them in the oven for roasting?
-Or, maybe, made a big bowl of salad and liberally doused the leaves with a load of dressing?
+Or, maybe, made a big bowl of vegan salad and liberally doused the leaves with a load of dressing?
 We’ve all done it at one time or another, but that doesn’t mean that its a good idea!

 Oil can dramatically alter the amount of calories on a seemingly healthy dish.
 While the previous healthy weight loss tip stated that calories shouldn’t be your main concern, avoiding empty calories like oil should be on your mind at all times.